FadeevDeniss/mail_form/mail_form/mail_form/README.md

 -index - this method handles the page with all objects form DB with 10 objects per page -get_mail - (it's not over yet) the template for getting the attributes of choosed object on the one page

+Project had been created in virtual environment
+To startup print "py manage.py runserver" in the command shell to start the server